Monash-FIT3170/2025W2-Commitment/README.md

 | Access Haskell Container     | `docker exec -it haskell-api bash` |
 | Attach Container to Terminal | `docker attach <container>`        |

+## Deployment

+This project is being hosted on a custom deployment solution.
+Steps for deployment setup can be found in [this README](/docs/DEPLOYMENT.md).

+## Maintenance

+This project will not be actively maintained at the conclusion of the second 2025 semester.
+More information and steps for future maintainers (and contributors) can be found in [this README](/docs/MAINTENANCE.md).

 ## Other Useful Reading